Legal Ethics for Public Service & NGO Attorneys

 • Enrollment Limit: Determined by the Registrar

 • Description: This course emphasizes thoughtful application of the rules of professional conduct in government and nongovernmental or legal aid organization practice.
-Students will become familiar with the basic rules applicable to all jurisdictions and understand how particular jurisdictions adopt them, using Oregon as an example where possible.
+Students will become familiar with the basic rules applicable to all jurisdictions and understand how particular jurisdictions adopt them.
+Additional themes include professional identity and professionalism.

-This course will not dwell on some traditional legal ethics subjects such as client trust funds or advertising because they are not relevant to the course focus.
-Students will be advised that these and other topics may appear on the MPRE.
+Please note: this course will not dwell on some traditional legal ethics subjects such as client trust funds or advertising because they are not relevant to the course focus.
+Students will be advised of these and other topics that may appear on the MPRE.

 • Prerequisite: none